Photography is all about capturing stories in still frames. It is the art of converting moments into memories.

 - Specialty photographers: $250 – $500+/hour

-Direct costs are expenses that contribute to running your business.
-For example, the camera and lighting equipment.
+Direct costs are expenses that contribute to running your business, like your camera gear and lighting equipment.

 Here are some standard prices for the basics that you will need before starting your photography business: